-- For almost nine years (early 1986 to the end of 1994) I ran (and had written the software for) the Pyrzqxgl BBS, a tree-structured dial-up discussion-oriented computer bulletin board (social networking 1980's style!) here in Santa Cruz, California.
+- For almost nine years (early 1986 to the end of 1994) I ran (and had written the software for) the Pyrzqxgl BBS, a tree-structured dial-up discussion-oriented computer bulletin board (BBSes -- the original online social networking!) here in Santa Cruz, California.
 As Tane is the name of the Polynesian god of forests and trees this seems appropriate.

 - My Fender/Squier Venus, Martin Backpacker, and Epiphone Flying VeeWee guitars all have their own web pages, and I also have an in-process Guitar page which includes info on jam sessions and open mics in Santa Cruz.

 - In spring 1992 I did a picture book, My Dog Carmel, as a project for two classes, and later put up an online version.

 In addition to my stand-alone web pages, I've also started three blogs (so far):

 - Digital Filmmaking, about my experiences filming, editing, and producing full-featured DVDs of plays and other events.